-Teaching Staff:

-Dr. Dov Simchon

-Ms. Zemel-Pavin Anat

-Ms. Orly Benami-O

-Mr. Fabio Redak

-Ms. Michal Ashkenazi

-Ms. Noga Dagan

-Dr. Amitai Baruchi-Unna

-Dr. Idit Shaked
+Teaching Staff: Mr. guy dolev, Ms. Zemel-Pavin Anat, Ms. Orly Benami-O, Mr. Fabio Redak, Ms. Michal Ashkenazi, Ms. yam traiber, Dr. Idit Shaked, Ms. Nechama Parker

 Course/Module description:

 The course comprises of two lectures and a weekly training class throughout the semester.
 Course requirements are full attendance at the training class meetings and submission of all the training exercises.
 The course is divided into two main parts: the first of these focuses on the basic skills required in order to comprehend, summarize and process written academic material.
 The second part of the course deals with the composition of a paper on the basis of several sources of information.
 It discusses the possible relations between the different sources and assesses them critically.
 The written papers are constructed according to the principles acquired in the first part of the course.